taymaytomo/Mist/README.md

 ## Credits / Thank You

-- Project created and maintained by TinHocThucHanh ([TinHocThucHanh](https://youtube.com/c/tinhocthuchanh)).
+- Project created and maintained by TinHocThucHanh1984 ([TinHocThucHanh1984](https://www.youtube.com/@TinHocThucHanh1984)).
 - JP Simard ([jpsim](https://github.com/jpsim)) for [Yams](https://github.com/jpsim/Yams), used to export lists as YAML.
 - Josh Kaplan ([jakaplan](https://github.com/jakaplan)) for [Blessed](https://github.com/trilemma-dev/Blessed), [EmbeddedPropertyList](https://github.com/trilemma-dev/EmbeddedPropertyList), and [SecureXPC](https://github.com/trilemma-dev/SecureXPC), which are all used to support the Privileged Helper Tool.
 - The Sparkle Project ([sparkle-project](https://github.com/sparkle-project)) for [Sparkle](https://github.com/sparkle-project/Sparkle), used to auto update Mist.